Holiday + unique cultural experiences + giving back

 Machame Route (7 Days)

-Please note the above dates are subject to availability - please confirm at time of enquiry for availability and date changes that may apply.
+Please note dates are subject to availability - please confirm at time of enquiry for availability and date changes that may apply.
 Set departures are run as Luxury treks only.

 If you have five plus persons in your group you may like to consider the option of a private group climb that departures according to your preferred dates subject to availability of crew.
 We are happy to provide you with both costs to consider.